kerimoyle/libcellml-tutorials/howto/code_snippets/snippet_build_solver.rst

     .. tab:: C++ snippet

+      This file should be saved as a CMakeLists.txt file for generation with CMake.

       .. literalinclude:: ../code/CMakeLists_Solver.txt
+        :language: cmake

     .. tab:: Python snippet

       .. literalinclude:: ../code/example_solveGeneratedModel.py
         :language: python
         :linenos:
+        :linenos-start: 67
         :start-after: # MODULE FROM FILE
         :end-before: # END MODULE FROM FILE